Updated: August 20, 2021

-As we head into the final months of a most unusual year, we would like to thank everybody coming to Corolla and the Currituck beaches for doing their part to keep our community safe.
-If you have never experienced the Currituck Outer Banks in autumn and winter, this is a great time to visit!
-Rates on vacation beach homes tend to be lower than in the peak seasons, and temperatures are still pleasant enough that you can walk along the shore and look out for the Wild Mustangs — some tour companies are still booking in the off-season, too, albeit by appointment only.
+If you have never experienced the Currituck Outer Banks in autumn and winter, this is a great time to visit.
+Rates on vacation beach homes tend to be lower than in the peak seasons, and temperatures are still pleasant enough that you can walk along the shore and look out for the Wild Mustangs — many tour companies are still booking in the off-season, too, albeit by appointment only as we get deeper into the year.

-If you’re looking for more to do on a late-in-the-year vacation than watch the waves, set aside a day or two in your itinerary to spend in Historic Corolla.
-Many attractions there have recently reopened to the public, and all are welcome to explore the natural beauty and engaging history of the Currituck Outer Banks.
-Please note: all venues at this writing ask that visitors observe statewide COVID-19 policies of masks, social distancing, and/or limitations on time.
+If you’re looking for more to do on a late-in-the-year vacation than watch the waves, set aside a day or two in your itinerary to spend in Historic Corolla and explore the natural beauty and engaging history of the Currituck Outer Banks.

-The Outer Banks Center for Wildlife Education is open Monday through Friday from 9 a.m. to 5 p.m.
-Here one can explore multiple exhibits highlighting our feathered and multi-footed residents, including sea turtles, shorebirds, owls, and their respective habitats.
-The center also offers virtual events and programs for youth; see their online event calendar for further information.
+The Outer Banks Center for Wildlife Education is open Monday through Friday from 9 a.m. to 4:30 p.m. (with last admission at 4:00 p.m.).
+Here, one can explore multiple exhibits highlighting our feathered and multi-footed residents, including sea turtles, shorebirds, owls, and their respective habitats.
+The center is also offering limited programming for youth with COVID-19-related policies and protocols in place; see their online event calendar for further information.

 Into lighthouse trivia?
 Impress your friends with these 21 facts about our lighthouse!